xtuml/bridgepoint/doc-bridgepoint/notes/10221_range2/10221_range2_ant.md

 d = a + ::f( rngi:a );  // Range needed on binary operation.
 ```

-5.1.2 Expression Parsing
+5.1.2 Expression Parsing, Type Assignment and Conversions
 The parser assigns the Data Type for the result of a binary operation.
 In the case of operations including both ranged and unranged operands,
-the parser must choose a result that is not ranged.
+the parser must assign a correct type to the result of the operation.
 To support enforcement of ranges in either Verifier or the model compilers,
-the parser must be doing correct type assignment.
-This is a pre-requisite
+the parser must be enhanced to provide correct type assignment in the presence
-to correct behavior "down stream" in Verifier and MCs.
+of range-constrained types.
+This is a pre-requisite to correct behavior
+"down stream" in Verifier and MCs.

-Inspection of prebuilder output seems to indicate that these type
+Inspection of current prebuilder output seems to indicate that these type
 assignments are not correct for expressions involving values based on
 types constrained with ranges.

+Rules must be established for the combination of ranged and unranged
+type values.
+The OAL parser must be extended to correctly assign types
+when ranges are involved.
+The following scenarios need clear rules:
+- a ranged value combined through binary operation with a literal value
+- combining two ranged values
+- mixing ranged integers with ranged reals

 5.1.3 Asymmetric Ranges
 A range provides for a minimum and a maximum value.
 These values are